principle 5: fairness

 • are told they do not need a lawyer or legal advisor

 • are told they may seek independent advice or be represented/assisted by a third party

 • are notified of the outcome, with reasons, in writing.

 Prompt and impartial

-• deals promptly with all stages of its enquiry and dispute-resolution process; and
+• deals promptly with all stages of its enquiry and complaint handling process

 • reaches its decisions impartially.